AliOKeeffe/word-Py/README.md

 - [random](https://docs.python.org/3/library/random.html?highlight=random#module-random) - `random.choice` is used to select a random word for the game from a text file.
 - [os](https://docs.python.org/3/library/os.html?highlight=os#module-os)
   - `os.system` is used in order to clear the terminal when beginning a new game.
-  - `os.eviron` is used to get API keys and id from env.py file UPDATE THIS WORDING.
+  - `os.environ` is used to get Oxford API credentials from environment variables (defined in env.py).
 - [datetime](https://pypi.org/project/DateTime/): used to get today's date for the leaderboard entry.
 - [gspread](https://pypi.org/project/gspread/): to allow communication with Google Sheets.
 - [requests](https://pypi.org/project/requests): enables data retrieval from APIs.